TEALSK12/2nd-semester-introduction-to-computer-science/units/3_unit/01_lesson/lab.md

 * outlook is not good

 ###Bonus!
-Research the math library and create a program that finds the length of a right triangle given two sides
+Research the math library and create a program that finds the length of the hypotenuse of a right triangle given two sides.